MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ## Version 1.2

+### Version 1.2.5 (1.2.230313.1)

+This is a servicing release of the Windows App SDK that includes critical bug fixes for the 1.2 release.
+- Fixed issue causing apps to crash during Composition shutdown.
+- Fixed issue causing apps to continue running animations even when the screen is off.
+- Fixed issue causing mouse and touch input to fail in WebView2 when mouse and keyboard input occurred simultaneously.
+For more information, see GitHub issue [#3266](https://github.com/microsoft/WindowsAppSDK/issues/3266).

 ### Version 1.2.4 (1.2.230217.4)

 This is a servicing release of the Windows App SDK that includes critical bug fixes for the 1.2 release.